 Lalitya Bal Niketan at Jagga Ki Baori

-Later years of Maharani Gayatri Devi
+Later years & death of Maharani Gayatri Devi

-Gayatri Devi chose to spend her later years with her only son, Jagat Singh.
+She chose to spend her later years with her only son, Jagat Singh.
 She was close to Sawai Man Singh’s elder son Brig.
 Bhawani Singh despite family inheritance disputes for many years.
 Relations between Jaipur royal family members were strained due to property ownership disputes.
 The dispute between Jaipur royalty has largely been resolved.
 She would often visit and stay in Moti Dungari Fort, not far from Rambagh Palace.
-Gayatri Devi shifted her residence to Lily Pool, part of Rambagh Palace complex, in the 1970s from Rajmahal Palace; she continued to live there until her death.
-Gayatri Devi died at the age of ninety on 29 July 2009.

 Persona & Style Icon Gayatri Devi